-- 8. All Works shall be carried out in general accordance with Condition 1, the Landscape and Environmental Design Framework and the management plans authorised by these designation conditions, which are the Construction Environmental Management Plan (CEMP) dated October 2018 and the following documents provided as appendices to the CEMP: - (a) Construction Noise Management Plan (CNMP); - (b) Construction Traffic Management Plan (CTMP); - (c) Ecology and Landscape Management Plan (ELMP); - (d) Accidental Discovery Protocol (ADP); - (e) Control of a Spill Procedure; and - (f) Incident Reporting and Investigation.
+8. All Works shall be carried out in general accordance with Condition 1, the Landscape and Environmental Design Framework, and the management plans certified in accordance with these designation conditions, which are the Construction Environmental Management Plan (CEMP) and the following documents provided as appendices to the CEMP:

+- (a) Construction Noise Management Plan (CNMP); - (b) Construction Traffic Management Plan (CTMP); - (c) Ecology and Landscape Management Plan (ELMP); - (d) Accidental Discovery Protocol (ADP); - (e) Control of a Spill Procedure; and - (f) Incident Reporting and Investigation.